John is "Smart, knowledgeable and a straight arrow." Patriot Ledger

 In his first Senate term John served as Senate Chair of the Joint Committee on Mental Health, Substance Use, and Recovery.
-He then served as Senate Chair of the Joint Committee on Public Health, as Chair of the Senate Committee on Bonding and Capital Expenditures, and most recently as Chair of the Senate Committee on Post Audit and Oversight.
-He has also served as vice-Chair of the Joint Committees on Judiciary, Transportation and Housing, in addition to serving on the Senate Ways and Means Committee.
+He then served as Senate Chair of the Joint Committee on Public Health, as Chair of the Senate Committee on Bonding and Capital Expenditures, as Chair of the Senate Committee on Post Audit and Oversight, and presently serves as the Senate Chair of the Joint Committee on Housing.
+He has also served as vice-Chair of the Joint Committees on Judiciary, Transportation, and Mental Health and Substance Use, in addition to serving on the Senate Ways and Means Committee.

 John resides at 37 Hobomack Road with his wife Jeanne Hopkins, and their three children.
 He is a member of the Merrymount Association, the Ward One Democratic Committee, the Quincy City Club, Friends of the Thomas Crane Public Library, and the Harvard Club of Quincy.
 He has also coached in the Sacred Heart Youth Basketball Program.